Surgical Periodontal Services

 Gingival Grafts – A thin piece of tissue is taken from the roof of the mouth, or gently moved over from adjacent areas, to provide a stable band of attached gingiva around the tooth.

 Connective Tissue Grafts – In this procedure, tissue is taken from the undersurface of the palatal tissue (roof of the mouth) via tiny incisions, and is used to restore missing keratinized gum tissue, and to cover exposed roots of teeth.

 Donor Connective Tissue Grafts – In some cases, we use donor skin, which eliminates the need to harvest tissue from the patient's palate.

-Our Acton and Newton Centre offices are committed to providing exceptional surgical care to patients from Concord, Westford, and beyond.
-Call us today if you’d like to learn more or schedule an appointment with Dr. Stephen Grossman.
-With his education and experience, you receive periodontal care you can trust.
+Our Acton office are committed to providing exceptional surgical care to patients from Concord, Westford, and beyond.
+Call us today if you’d like to learn more or schedule an appointment.